polarhive/UE23CS/src/UE23CS251A/U3_Computer_Organization.md

 Execution of the program begins when the PC is set to point to the first instruction of the program.
 The contents of the PC are transferred to the memory along with a Read control signal.
 When the addressed word (in this case, the first instruction of the program) has been fetched from the memory it is loaded into register IR.
 At this point, the instruction is ready to be interpreted and executed.

-Instructions such as Load, Store, and Add perform data transfer and arithmetic opera-
+Instructions such as Load, Store, and Add perform data transfer and arithmetic operations.

-tions.
 If an operand that resides in the memory is required for an instruction, it is fetched by **sending its address** to the memory and initiating a Read operation.
 When the operand has been fetched from the memory, it is transferred to a processor register.

 After operands have been fetched in this way, the ALU can perform a desired arithmetic operation, such as Add, on the values in processor registers.
 The result is sent to a processor register.
 If the result is to be written into the memory with a Store instruction, it is transferred from the processor register to the memory, along with the **address of the location** where the result is to be stored, then a Write operation is initiated.